 What Small Businesses Need to Know

-Starting in 2014, health plan premiums will be based on your employees’ age.
+Health plan premiums for Affordable Care Act (ACA) plans are based on your employees’ age.
 Health plans for older employees may cost more than plans for younger employees.

-Also, the federal government will pay for health care reform changes with new fees and taxes imposed on health insurers nationwide, including HMSA.
-This will add costs to health plan premiums.
+Also, the federal government pays for health care reform changes with new fees and taxes imposed on health insurers nationwide, including HMSA.
+This adds costs to health plan premiums.

 - Prescription drugs